Child Tax Credit 2026: $2,200 Per Child Rules

 - Refundable amount: $1,700 (still hits the cap)

 The earned income threshold of $2,500 means the ACTC is unavailable to families with no earned income.
 This is the key difference from the pandemic-era 2021 CTC, which was fully refundable regardless of income.
-The OBBBA did not change the ACTC cap — the $1,700 refundable maximum remains, leaving the lowest-income families with the same benefit as before the $2,000→$2,200 increase.
+The OBBBA did not change the ACTC cap — the $1,700 refundable maximum remains, leaving the lowest-income families with the same cash benefit as before the $2,000→$2,200 increase.

 CTC vs. EITC — Which Helps Low-Income Families More?